mapbox/missed-issues/README.md

 **Optional**

 - `--from`: the start date of your search range.
 All issues returned will have been edited on or after this date.
-Defaults to one week ago.
+Defaults to one week ago. `from` must either be a `YYYY-MM-DD` string such as `2017-11-16` or a `###d` string suck as `21d`.
+The `###d` format allows for "days from now".
-- `--ignore-repos` a comma-separated list of repos that you wish to exclude from your search results.
-These are excluding via filtering and will thus still affect your max-issues number.
+- `--ignore-repos` a comma-separated list with no spaces of repos that you wish to exclude from your search results.
+These are excluding via filtering and will thus still affect your max-issues number. (eg: `missed-issues,mapbox-gl-draw`).
 - `--max-issues`: the max number of issues to get before filtering to help avoid long requests.
 Defaults to 100.
 That said, hitting this max is bad for your results.
 - `--nonmembers`: a comma-separated list of user logins who should not be used to count a ticket as replied too.